findingsimple/simple-social-meta/README.md

 ## Description

-Simple plugin that helps integrate facebook open graph meta into your WordPress powered site.
+Simple plugin that helps integrate social meta tags (including facebook open graph meta, twitter cards and google author link) into your WordPress powered site.

 ## Installation

 The plugin can be installed in 3 easy steps:

-1. Unzip the "simple-facebook" archive and put the folder into your plugins folder (/wp-content/plugins/).
+1. Unzip the "simple-social-meta" archive and put the folder into your plugins folder (/wp-content/plugins/).
 2. Activate the plugin from the Plugins menu.
 3. Set fields on your pages, posts and custom post types.